-Private school Mafia has hijacked the Pakistan’s education system; by tormenting the parents with hefty fees crossing the figure of Rs 40,000 for one month.
+Private school Mafia has hijacked the Pakistan’s education system by tormenting the parents with hefty fees that cross the figure of Rs 40,000 for one month.

 All the speculations and perceptions aside, here are the details of fees charged by schools in Karachi.
 Even the cost gap within private schools would reveal what the parents are buying in the name of education.
-Leave the government schools they can’t even dare to match these standards.
+Leave the government schools out of the discussion they can’t even dare to match these standards.

-In Pakistan, schools don’t act as learning center rather they are in business to make profits by charging hefty amounts as monthly dues.
+In Pakistan, schools don’t actually perform the duty of a learning center rather they are in business to make profits by charging hefty amounts as monthly dues.
 There are institutes that charge 30,000 plus only as tuition dues, adding up the costs for uniform, books, events, security and other such things increases the charges up to 50,000 per month.

 Parents who are willing to go to every extent for giving the best education to their kids, often run out of the budget in an attempt to pay the dues of school.